Falmouth-Games-Academy/comp140-worksheetB/README.md

 The layout will consist of 2 parts: the right side will contain the movement controls, while the left side will control the ships' components.

-For the Rotation and/or movement part, I intend to use either a Gyroscope (for rotations) attached to a tensiometer (for acceleration) or 4 tensiomeneters controlling the 3 rotational axis and the movement speed.
+For the Rotation and/or movement part, I intend to use either a Gyroscope (for rotations) attached to a potentiometer (for acceleration) or 4 potentiometer controlling the 3 rotational axis and the movement speed.

 For the ship components controls' I intend to use, for starters, a single button layout for firing the weapons.

 However, it should be noted that while the first part of the controller contains much of the most important controls, it may be cumbersome to use them all at once.
 Therefore, I was thinking about switching the movement controls to the second part of the controller to balance it out.

-As for the exterior design of the controller, I was thinking about having either a button panel (for controlling the weapons) and some sort of outer casing (or fighter-style handle) for the gyro and acceleration tensiometer.
+As for the exterior design of the controller, I was thinking about having either a button panel (for controlling the weapons) and some sort of outer casing (or fighter-style handle) for the gyro and acceleration potentiometer.
 Of course, that would mean that it would be able to rotate along all 3 axis as well as move forwards or backwards to determine the acceleration speed.
 As this may be cumbersome, I have also prepared an alternative layout.

 The second layout I had in mind differs in only one aspect: the movement controls are next to the button panel, possibly as a handle that needs to be pushed forward or backwards to accelerate and deccelerate, respectively.